nnismithllc/WorkProfile/README.md

 ## Usage
 There are several links to consider when using this file:
-1. The Navigation Bar directs the traffic to other pages: About Me, Portfolio, Contact, and Home.
+1. The Navigation Bar directs the traffic to other pages: About Me, Portfolio, Contact, and Starter.
 2. The Home page has additional centered images with correlating links to the same pages listed above.

 ##  MIT License